 The supplier update process follows a consistent deadline each year:

-This date remains unchanged annually, allowing suppliers to plan in advance.
-Companies are encouraged to start the process early to avoid last-minute issues, which could lead to non-compliance.
+Companies are highly encouraged to start the process early before the deadline to allow for processing time and to avoid last-minute issues, which could lead to non-compliance.

 4. Why is it important to complete the annual update?